NYSDOT offers multiple solutions to Onondaga Lake Parkway problem

 - Going to add LED blank out signs that says “NO TRUCKS” when it detects an over height vehicle

-- Installing signals near the bridge that will turn read when over height vehicle is detected
+- Installing signals near the bridge that will turn red when over height vehicle is detected

 - A truck would be forced to run a red light to hit the bridge with this